soundshader/soundshader.github.io/README.md

 # Visualizing ACF

-ACF of a sound sample `X[i]` can be computed using just FFT:
+ACF of a sound sample `X[0..N-1]` can be computed with two FFTs:

 ```
-Y = FFT[X]
-S[i] = |Y[i]|^2
+S = |FFT[X]|^2
 ACF[X] = FFT[S]
 ```

-And thus ACF contains exactly the same information as the spectral density `S` (the well known spectrogram), but presented in a periodic form.
+And thus ACF contains exactly the same information as the spectral density `S` (the well known spectrogram).

 > If you're familiar with the ACF definition, you'll notice that I should've used the inverse FFT in the last step.
 There is no mistake.
-The inverse FFT can be computed as `FFT[X*]*`, where `X*` is conjugation, but since `S[i]` is real-valued (and positive, in fact), the conjugate has no effect on it, and since ACF is also real valued in this case, the second conjugate has no effect either.
+The inverse FFT can be computed as `FFT[X*]*`, where `X*` is complex conjugate, but since `S[i]` is real-valued (and positive, in fact), the conjugate has no effect on it, and since ACF is also real valued in this case, the second conjugate has no effect either.

-ACF is a periodic function and so can be naturally rendered in polar coordinates.
+ACF is a periodic and even function and so it can be naturally rendered in polar coordinates.
 In most cases, ACF has a very elaborate structure.
 Below are some examples, where red = ACF > 0 and blue = ACF < 0.

+conventional music    | a bird song
+--------------------- | ---------------------
+![](pics/acf-c-1.png) | ![](pics/acf-c-3.png)

 Looking at the first example, we can tell that there are 5 prominent peaks in a 20 ms sound sample, which corresponds to 250 Hz.
-This means that our ears will necesserarily perceive this sound as a 250 Hz tone, regardless of what its spectrogram says.
+This means that our ears would necesserarily perceive this sound as a 250 Hz tone, regardless of what its spectrogram says.
 If it was a pure 250 Hz tone, we'd see perfectly round shapes of the `r = cos(250Hz * t)` line, but it's not the case here: we see that the 5 peaks are modulated with small wavelets: there is one big wavelet in the middle (which consists of 3 smaller wavelets) and 4 smaller wavelets.
-Our ears will hear the big wavelet as the 2nd harmonic of the 250 Hz tone (i.e. it will be a 500 Hz tone with a smaller amplitude) and the 4 small wavelets as the 5th harmonic (1000 Hz) at barely discernible volume.
-In addition to that, the 500 Hz harmonic is also modulated by the 3 tiny wavelets, which means we'll hear a 1500 Hz tone, almost inaudible.
+Our ears would hear the big wavelet as the 2nd harmonic of the 250 Hz tone (i.e. it would be a 500 Hz tone with a smaller amplitude) and the 4 small wavelets as the 5th harmonic (1000 Hz) at barely discernible volume.
+In addition to that, the 500 Hz harmonic is also modulated by the 3 tiny wavelets, which means we'd hear a 1500 Hz tone, almost inaudible.
 We can say all this without even looking at the spectrogram or hearing the sound.

-> There is also a peculiar assymetry between red and blue wavelets, as well as between the small wavelets on the 5 peaks.
-I don't know what audible effect this corresponds to.

-conventional music    | a bird song
---------------------- | ---------------------
-![](pics/acf-c-1.png) | ![](pics/acf-c-3.png)

 # Visualizing the FFT phase